x1B/laxar/docs/manuals/creating_themes.md

 ```

 With the [right config](https://github.com/LaxarJS/shop_demo/blob/master/includes/themes/darkly_scss.theme/compass/config.rb) in place, the [SCSS for our theme](https://github.com/LaxarJS/shop_demo/tree/master/includes/themes/darkly_scss.theme/scss) is little more than a couple of imports.
+Execute `compass` from any parent folder containing the `scss`, `css` and possibly also `fonts` and `images` directories.
+Note that you can probably configure your editor or IDE to always pass the `-c` option correctly, otherwise you can create a shell alias.

-The advantage is, that we can now write concise widget styles using central variables.
+The advantage of using an SCSS theme is that we can now write concise widget styles using central variables.
 As an example, here is the SCSS file for the _ArticleBrowserWidget_:

 ```SCSS